 Audit Fees.
-KPMG LLP was engaged as our independent registered public accounting firm to audit our financial statements for the years ended December 31, 2012 and 2011, to audit our internal control over financial reporting as of December 31, 2012, to review our 2012 and 2011 interim financial statements, and to perform services in connection with our registration statements.
-The aggregate audit fees KPMG LLP billed us for professional services were \$1,151,608 in 2012 and \$626,120 in 2011.
+KPMG LLP was engaged as our independent registered public accounting firm to audit our financial statements for the years ended December 31, 2013 and 2012, to audit our internal control over financial reporting as of December 31, 2013, to review our 2013 and 2012 interim financial statements, and to perform services in connection with our registration statements.

 Audit Related Fees.
-KPMG LLP billed us \$228,000 in 2012 for due diligence services rendered in connection with our acquisition of POC Sweden AB and its subsidiaries as well as PIEPS Holding GmbH and its subsidiaries.
-There were no Audit Related Fees for the fiscal year ended December 31, 2011.
+In 2013, KPMG billed us \$24,354 in connection with services rendered in relation to a transaction.
+In 2012, KPMG LLP billed us \$228,000 for due diligence services rendered in connection with our acquisition of POC Sweden AB and its subsidiaries as well as PIEPS Holding GmbH and its subsidiaries.

 Tax Fees.
-The amounts KPMG LLP billed us for professional services rendered for compliance, tax advice or tax planning was \$115,461 and \$146,355 for the fiscal years ended December 31, 2012 and 2011, respectively.
+The amounts KPMG LLP billed us for professional services rendered for compliance, tax advice or tax planning was \$31,803 and \$115,461 for the fiscal years ended December 31, 2013 and 2012, respectively.

 All Other Fees.
-There were no other fees for the fiscal year ended December 31, 2012.
-For the fiscal year ended December 31, 2011, KMPG LLP billed us \$111,547 for professional services rendered in connection with our public offering and acquisition related services.
+There were no other fees for the fiscal year ended December 31, 2013 and 2012, respectively.